lbwanghr/iCon/README.md

 Shadow Color: #000000 alpha: 30

 This form is based on Apple Design Resources(Sketch Edition).

+## Need I pay for it?

+iCon - Standard AppIcon is free to download, because it's not appropriate for AppStore.

+if you like it, you can buy my other apps to support me.

 Any questions please create an issue or email me lbwanghr@icloud.com.